 Beware of These Top Bitcoin Scams

-Bitcoin has taken us all on quite a rollercoaster ride.
-Only time will tell whether this cryptocurrency, which has been controversial since its introduction in 2008, will continue booming or if the bubble will burst and prompt more people to short-sell Bitcoin.
+The value of Bitcoin has gone up, and then it has come back down.
+Over the years, it has truly taken investors, and anyone interested in the cryptocurrency, on a rollercoaster ride.
+Only time will tell whether Bitcoin, which has been controversial since its introduction in 2009, will continue booming or if the bubble will burst and prompt more people to short-sell Bitcoin.